Last updated on: 10/8/2008 9:25:00 AM PST

 The Zen tradition deals with sexuality within the broader category of sensual indulgence...
 Zen Buddhism does not make a distinction between heterosexual and homosexual sex.
 It encourages sexual relationships that are mutually loving and supportive."

 Shravasti Dhammika, Spiritual Advisor to the Buddha Dhamma Mandala Society, in his Aug.
-21, 2008 article "Buddhism and Homosexuality" published on The Buddist Channel website, wrote:
+21, 2008 article "Buddhism and Homosexuality" published on The Buddhist Channel website, wrote:

 "According to the ancient Indian understanding, homosexuals were thought of simply as being 'the third nature' (tritiya prakti), rather than as perverted, deviant or sick.